-The vitamin pills you think will do your body good aren't actually doing very much to keep you healthy, doctors want to remind you.
+As more celebrities enter the supplements business, evidence just keeps showing the vitamin pills you think will do your body good aren't actually doing very much to keep you healthy.

-More than half of Americans, or 52 percent, report using at least one dietary supplement, but supplements aren’t a substitute for a healthy diet and provide little if any benefit for healthy adults, notes a Viewpoint article published in JAMA this week.
+That research came after a Viewpoint article, published in JAMA in February, noted that more than half of Americans, or 52 percent, report using at least one dietary supplement, even though supplements aren’t a substitute for a healthy diet and provide little if any benefit for healthy adults.

-The commentary aims to separate facts from fiction, said Dr. JoAnn E. Manson, the lead author, chief of preventive medicine at Brigham and Women's Hospital and professor of medicine at Harvard Medical School.
+The commentary aimed to separate facts from fiction, said Dr. JoAnn E. Manson, the lead author, chief of preventive medicine at Brigham and Women's Hospital and professor of medicine at Harvard Medical School.

 “People are bombarded by the marketing for dietary supplements and they may not be fully aware of the lack of evidence for efficacy,” Manson told TODAY.